2019 Nevada Legislative Session

 DPS Capitol Police

 where they belong as DPS-II officers for purposes of compensation and benefits.
-Assemblywoman Sandra Jauregui is sponsoring the bill and it is assigned to the Assembly Government Affairs Committee.
-The bill passed its first Committee on March 29, 2019.
+The bill passed its first Committee with full bipartisan support and

-It was then moved from the Assembly floor on April 1, 2019 and was referred to the Assembly Ways and Means Committee
+was referred to the Assembly Ways and Means Committee.
+Committee

 Assembly Bill (AB) 183